 Airboat ride in the Everglades

 Get an adrenaline rush with a full-speed boat ride through the swamps of the Everglades.
-Just a short drive from Downtown, the tour offers a look at the national park that boasts a lush ecosystem and up-close encounters with Florida wild birds, alligators, and, if you’re lucky, the Florida panther.
+Just a short drive from Downtown, the tour offers a look at the national park that boasts a lush ecosystem and beautiful scenery.
+You’ll experience up-close encounters with Florida wild birds, alligators, and, if you’re lucky, the Florida panther.
+Thrilling yet safe and comfortable, there’s really no better way to see Florida than from a boat.

 Hugh Taylor Birch State Park